pmem/pmdk/doc/poolset/poolset.5.md

 + *Replica* sections, if any, start with the literal string "REPLICA".
 See **REPLICAS**, below, for further details.

++ Poolset options, if any, start with literal *OPTION*.
+See below for details.

 + Lines starting with "#" are considered comments and are ignored.

 The *size* must be compliant with the format specified in IEC 80000-13, IEEE 1541